orchetect/MenuBarExtraAccess/README.md

 #### Why?

-There is no 1st-party MenuBarExtra API to obtain or set the menu presentation state, access the status item, or access the popup's NSWindow.
-(As of Xcode 14.3 / SwiftUI 4)
+There is no 1st-party MenuBarExtra API to get or set the menu presentation state, access the status item, or access the popup's NSWindow.
+(Still as of Xcode 16.1)

 #### Library Features